hetal28/my-first-blog/README.md

 # my-first-blog
-This is my first project written in React on GitHub.
+This is my first project written in React which represents a tic-tac-toe game

-This Project represents a tic-tac-toe game.
-It highlights below feaures
+Features -

 1. 9 by 9 tic-tac-toe board game
 2. The game starts with symbol 'X'.
 The board header shows what is the next symbol